Inverted pendulum: From Newton's second law

 which again is identical to the result of Lagrange's method.
-The benefit of using Newton's method is that all reaction forces are revealed to ensure that nothing will be damaged.
+The benefit of using Newton's method is that all reaction forces are revealed to ensure that nothing is damaged.

+For a derivation of the equations of motions from Newton's second law, as above, using the Symbolic Math Toolbox and references therein.

 Variants

 Achieving stability of an inverted pendulum has become a common engineering challenge for researchers.
 There are different variations of the inverted pendulum on a cart ranging from a rod on a cart to a multiple segmented inverted pendulum on a cart.
 Another variation places the inverted pendulum's rod or segmented rod on the end of a rotating assembly.
-In both, (the cart and rotating system) the inverted pendulum can only fall in a plane.
-The inverted pendulums in these projects can either be required to only maintain balance after an equilibrium position is achieved or be able to achieve equilibrium by itself.
+In both, (the cart and rotating system) the inverted pendulum can fall only in a plane.
+The inverted pendulums in these projects can either be required to maintain balance only after an equilibrium position is achieved, or can achieve equilibrium by itself.
 Another platform is a two-wheeled balancing inverted pendulum.
 The two wheeled platform has the ability to spin on the spot offering a great deal of maneuverability.
 Yet another variation balances on a single point.
 A spinning top, a unicycle, or an inverted pendulum atop a spherical ball all balance on a single point.